Searching ...

 Sports

-Professional and amateur teams representing Tampa in various leagues.
+Professional and amateur teams represent Tampa in various leagues.
 The most winning sports team is the Tampa Bay Lightning, the professional ice hockey team, with three Stanley Cup victories in 2004, 2020, and 2021.
 The Tampa Bay Buccaneers are the city’s beloved NFL team.
 They won their second Super Bowl championship in February 2021.
 The Tampa Bay Rays play in Major League Baseball; they haven’t won a World Series but won the American League championship in 2020.

 Attractions